system76/firmware-desktop/ratp5/README.md

 ### Downloading and preparing new firmware
 1. Updating firmware requires a flash drive at least 2 GB in size.
-2. The firmware.cap file needs placed on a thumbdrive with MBR FAT32 formatting.
+2. The firmware.rom file needs placed on a thumbdrive with MBR FAT32 formatting.
 3. Feel free to skip ahead to the later sections if this is familiar ground.
 4. To properly format a flash drive, follow the next instructions: